FeralTurtle/GameStop_Promotional_Email/README.md

 # GameStop_Promotional_Email

-GameStop Pro Day Promotional Email, made using the Foundation for Emails framework.
+GameStop Pro Day Promotional Email, recreated using the Foundation for Emails framework.